AlexHarker/AHarker_Externals/descriptors/descriptors~/Notes.md

 -- DECISIONS --

-* Stats - return crossing position (as documented) or length for relevant searches
+* Stats - return crossing position (as documented) or length for relevant searches [yes - corrected]
-* Descriptors - implement power option for some descriptors? [all shape related?]
+* Descriptors - implement power option for some descriptors? [all shape related? - rolloff / crest / sfm / lin and log shape / brightness ]??? [not now - nothing to do]
+* sfm convert to db (correct conversions for powers) [added for amplitude - is now the default]
-* Content descriptors - implement better filtering for partials (including interface for inharmonicity which has an additional parameter)
+* Content descriptors - implement better filtering for partials (including interface for inharmonicity which has an additional parameter) [corrected - inharmonicity changed]
-* spectral_peaks - unify returns and interface
+* spectral_peaks - unify returns and interface (invalid freqs/amps and db conversion on/off) [corrected - RT now defaults to db]

+* How to deal with padding

 -- Desciptors Notes --